mongodb/docs/source/includes/nav/list-db-deployments-page.rst

 #.
 If it's not already displayed, select your desired project
    from the :guilabel:`Projects` menu in the navigation bar.

 #.
-If the :guilabel:`Clusters` page is not
+If it's not already displayed, click :guilabel:`Clusters` in the
-   already displayed, click :guilabel:`Database` in the sidebar.
+   sidebar.

    The `Clusters <https://cloud.mongodb.com/go?l=https%3A%2F%2Fcloud.mongodb.com%2Fv2%2F%3Cproject%3E%23%2Fclusters>`__ page displays.